 The device contains configuration registers and programmable coefficients that can be set to the desired values for a specific system and application use.
 All registers can be accessed using I2C communication to the device.
-For more information, see the Programming section.
+For more information, see Section 8.5 for further details.